 Spectacular, upright spikes of trumpet-shaped blooms are produced in varying hues of pink and white from May to June.
-These are outlined with cream and have bold blotches of deep purple-brown in the throat of each flower.
+These are produced in stunning shades of creamy-white, pink, pale yellow and purple with bold blotches of deep maroon in the throat of each flower.
 It is a hardy, annual foxglove which forms an attractive rosette of ovate, slightly hairy, large mid-green leaves.

 The flower spikes are sent up from the middle of the foliage and reach approximately 75cm above the ground.
 Great for acting as a dramatic punch in the late spring and early summer garden, it is attractive to bees and butterflies, and self-seeds readily.

 We'd recommend cutting back the main flower spikes after flowering to encourage a second flush of blooms.
 As with all varieties of foxglove, the Digitalis purpurea 'Foxy' is highly toxic, and should not be ingested.